Why Your Brain Decides Something Is Beautiful Before You Do

 One answer: the painting might create its own category.
 If you define a category called "satirical Renaissance portraits of aging," then The Ugly Duchess could be the prototype of that category.
 It becomes the standard by which similar works are judged.

 But the more honest answer is that prototype theory simply doesn't explain the appeal of this painting.
 And that's okay — it's just one lens among many.
 Supernormal stimuli, arousal dynamics, and the mere exposure effect (if you see The Ugly Duchess discussed enough, you start finding it more approachable) pick up where prototype theory leaves off.
+The lesson is bigger than this painting: aesthetic mechanisms are a toolkit, not a single theory, and any given response uses some of the tools and not others.

 The mere exposure curve works even for ugliness